Live-Charts/WebSiteDocs/v1/Labels/index.md

     &lt;lvc:Axis LabelsRotation="13" Labels="{Binding Labels}"&gt;
       &lt;lvc:Axis.Separator&gt;
         &lt;!--
-        force the separator step to 1, so it always display all labels if you don't force the separator, it will be calculated automatically, and could skip some labels,
+        force the separator step to 1, so it always display all the labels if you don't force the separator, it will be calculated automatically, and could skip some labels,
         disable it to make it invisible